gytdau/website/_lists/books.md

 _I **bolded** books that I thought were especially great._

+- The Message
+- **Conversations of Goethe**
+- Poetry of Impermanence, Mindfulness, and Joy
+- The City in History
+- The Bhagavad Gita Comes Alive: A Radical Translation
+- On Writing
+- The Cairo Trilogy

+---

+- _Some great classic books about programming I read:_
+  - Code Complete
+  - The Mythical Man-Month
+  - The Pragmatic Programmer: From Journeyman to Master

+---

 - The Socratic Method: A Practitioner's Handbook
 - The First American: The Life and Times of Benjamin Franklin
 - The Way to Wealth
 - Poor Richard's Almanack

+---

+- _Generally enjoyed but did not finish these books on mathematics and problems:_
+  - How to Solve It: A New Aspect of Mathematical Method
+  - Probability Theory the Logic of Science
+  - Proofs: A Long-Form Mathematics Textbook
+  - How to Solve It: A New Aspect of Mathematical Method

+---

 - Moby-Dick
 - The Printing Revolution in Early Modern Europe
-- The Card Catalog: Books, Cards, and Literary Treasures
 - Disturbing The Universe
 - Robert Oppenheimer: A Life Inside the Center
 - The Road to Reality: A Complete Guide to the Laws of the Universe

+---

+- _Good picture books about interior design and color:_
   - The Monocle Guide to Cosy Homes
   - The Monocle Travel Guide to San Francisco
   - The Monocle Guide to Better Living
   - Interaction of Color: 50th Anniversary Edition

-- The Paris Review Interviews, II: Wisdom from the World's Literary Masters
-- The Paris Review Interviews, I: 16 Celebrated Interviews
+---

 - The Glass Bead Game
 - Apprenticeship Patterns: Guidance for the Aspiring Software Craftsman
 - Art & Fear: Observations On the Perils (and Rewards) of Artmaking

+---

+- _History of technological progress:_
 	- The Printing Revolution in Early Modern Europe
-- Proofs: A Long-Form Mathematics Textbook
+	- Technics and Civilization

+---

 - Zen Flesh, Zen Bones: A Collection of Zen and Pre-Zen Writings
-- How to Solve It: A New Aspect of Mathematical Method
 - Poor Charlie’s Almanack: The Essential Wit and Wisdom of Charles T. Munger

+---

+- _Some books on how to write well:_
+  - On Writing
+  - **Several Short Sentences About Writing**
+  - The Paris Review Interviews, II: Wisdom from the World's Literary Masters
+  - The Paris Review Interviews, I: 16 Celebrated Interviews

+---

-- Eminent Economists: Their Life Philosophies
+- **Eminent Economists: Their Life Philosophies**
 - Software Architecture: The Hard Parts
 - Sex at Dusk: Lifting the Shiny Wrapping from Sex at Dawn
 - The Man from the Future
 - Collected Works of Bernard Lonergan
-- The Message
-- Conversations of Goethe
-- Poetry of Impermanence, Mindfulness, and Joy
-- The City in History
-- The Bhagavad Gita Comes Alive: A Radical Translation
-- On Writing
-- The Cairo Trilogy
 - The Simple Path to Wealth
 - The Shallows
 - The Gospels